dotnet/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

     [!code-csharp[ExpenseIt#5](../../../../samples/snippets/csharp/VS_Snippets_Wpf/ExpenseIt/CSharp/ExpenseIt/ExpenseReportPage.xaml.cs#5)]
     [!code-vb[ExpenseIt#5](../../../../samples/snippets/visualbasic/VS_Snippets_Wpf/ExpenseIt/VB/ExpenseIt1_A/ExpenseReportPage.xaml.vb#5)]

-10. Add an image named watermark.png to the project.
+10. Add an image named *watermark.png* to the project.
 You can either create your own image, or copy the file from the sample code.
-For more information, see [NIB:How to: Add Existing Items to a Project](http://msdn.microsoft.com/library/15f4cfb7-78ab-457f-9f14-099a25a6a2d3).
+For more information, see [How to: Add Existing Items to a Project](/previous-versions/visualstudio/visual-studio-2008/9f4t9t92(v=vs.90)).

 ## Building and running the application
 In this section, you build and run the application.

-1. Build and run the application by pressing F5 or select **Start Debugging** from the **Debug** menu.
+1. Build and run the application by pressing F5 or selecting **Start Debugging** from the **Debug** menu.

      The following illustration shows the application with the <xref:System.Windows.Navigation.NavigationWindow> buttons.